frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/fee-schedule.md

 ## 1. How to create a new Fee Schedule

-1. Go to Fee Schedule list and click on new.
+1. Go to the Fee Schedule list and click on new.
 1. Select and add the **Fee Structure**.
 The moment you add the Fee Structure, the **Fee Break Up for Each Student** will be auto-populated.
 1. Select and add the **Academic Year** and the **Academic Term**.
 1. Add the **Due Date** for the fees.